Bills GM Beane has no timeline on contract standoff with Cook after RB skips 2nd day of practice

 PITTSFORD, N.Y.
 (AP) — Buffalo Bills general manager Brandon Beane told The Associated Press on Monday he isn’t sure how long the contract standoff with James Cook will last after the running back declined to participate in practice for a second straight day.

 Cook wore a white hat, red Bills pullover and blue shorts upon briefly entering the practice field, before ducking into a portable bathroom about 12 minutes before practice was scheduled to start.
-He then left the field, exiting through the trainer’s tent and did not re-appear for at least the first hour of practice.
+He then left the field, exiting through the trainer’s tent and did not re-appear during the two-hour session.

 This marks the second day Cook has not participated in practice in the fourth-year player’s next step in escalating his bid to extend the final year of his contract.
 On Sunday, Cook worked out on a stationary bike before watching practice from the sideline while wearing a white sweatsuit.